bitzhuwei/CSharpGL/README.md

 # Object Oriented OpenGL in C\#
 [CSharpGL](https://github.com/bitzhuwei/CSharpGL) is an Object-Orinted OpenGL library in pure C#.
-It abstracts concepts(buffer, shader, state, matrix, vector, scene, camera, picking, text, GUI ...) from OpenGL API and common requirements.
+It abstracts concepts(buffer, shader, state, matrix, vector, scene, camera, text, GUI ...) from OpenGL API into types(class, struct and enum) and algorithms(transform, layout, picking ...).
 More than 25 simple demonstration projects show how to use CSharpGL.
 And there will be more.
 ## 3DTextureSlicing.
 ![3DTextureSlicing](https://github.com/bitzhuwei/CSharpGL/blob/master/Demos/3DTextureSlicing/3DTextureSlicing.png?raw=true)